allenai/allennlp-guide/chapters/part1/training-and-prediction.md

 ## Defining the metrics

 In AllenNLP, you implement the logic to compute the metrics in your `Model` class.
-AllenNLP includes an abstraction called `Metric` that represents various metrics.
-Here, we'll be simply using accuracy (`CategoricalAccuracy`), the fraction of instances for which our model predicted the label correctly.
+AllenNLP includes an abstraction called `Metric` that gives some useful functionality for tracking metrics during training.
+Here, we'll be using an accuracy `Metric`, `CategoricalAccuracy`, which computes the fraction of instances for which our model predicted the label correctly.

 First, you need to create an instance of `CategoricalAccuracy` in your model constructor: